 Related Function:OR Function

-The Excel AND function tests a number of supplied conditions and returns a result of:
+The Excel AND function tests a number of supplied conditions and returns:

 - TRUE if ALL of the conditions evaluate to TRUE

 - FALSE otherwise (i.e. if ANY of the conditions evaluate to FALSE).

 where the logical_test arguments are one or more conditions that evaluate to either TRUE or FALSE.